Search This Blog

 Tent Stay

-Tent stays are available at the base camp 1 km before the temple.
+Tent stays are available at the base camp, 1 km before the temple.
 You can also pitch your own tent at any place.
 No one is going to take objection.
 You will get a stay at your convenience.

-An in-season stay near the temple will not be available due to the large crowd and due to unavailability of the rooms.
+An in-season stay near the temple will not be available due to the large crowd and due to the unavailability of rooms.
 It is always better to go with proper details.

 What Food is Available at Kedarnath?